aholstenson/local-machine-network/README.md

 net.onLeader(serverSocket => {
   console.log('This instance is the leader!');

-  // Low-level networks requires the consumer to handle errors serverSocket.on('error', handleErrorProperly);
 });

 net.onConnect(socket => {
   console.log('Connected to the leader:', socket);

-  // Low-level networks requires the consumer to handle errors socket.on('error', handleErrorProperly);
 });

 net.onConnection(socket => {
   console.log('Incoming connection from someone else:', socket);

-  // Low-level networks requires the consumer to handle errors socket.on('error', handleErrorProperly);
 });

 // Start the network